 So, what’s the best way to earn Southwest Airlines Rapid Rewards points?
 Sign up for the Chase Sapphire Preferred Card.

-If both you and your partner get the card and earn the bonus, you’ll have more than 100,000 Chase points.
-Depending on where you live, round-trip flights to Orlando often run about 15,000 Rapid Rewards points.
-So, a family of four could easily make it to Orlando on 100,000 points.
+If both you and your partner get the card and earn the bonus, you’ll have 200,000 Chase points.
+Depending on where you live, round-trip flights to Orlando often run about 15,000 Southwest Rapid Rewards points.
+So, a family of four could easily make it to Orlando on that – with points to spare.

 Alternative Cards for Flights

 Already have this card?
 You’ll need to search for an alternative.
-Thankfully, Southwest has a few cards of their own.
+The Southwest Visa credit cards come in a few options that might interest you.

-You and your partner should consider the Southwest Airlines Rapid Rewards Plus card.
-Currently, this card offers a signup bonus of 40,000 points after spending $1,000 within the first 3 months.
-So, if you both earn the bonus, you’ll have more than 80,000 Southwest Rapid Rewards points to spend.
+If you haven’t earned a bonus on this card yet, you and your partner should consider the Southwest Rapid Rewards® Plus Credit Card.
+For a limited time, this card offers a signup bonus of 75,000 bonus points after spending $3,000 within the first 3 months.
+So, if you both earn the bonuses, you’ll have over 150,000 Southwest Rapid Rewards points to spend (since you earn points on your spending too).

 There is an annual fee on the card of $69 and it is not waived.
 So, it does cost a little bit to earn your points.
-However, the minimum spending requirement on this card may be more attainable for some families.
+However, the minimum spending requirement on this card may be more attainable for some families to hit.

 Step 2: Finding Free Disney Tickets